efe-osa/Countdown-Timer/README.md

 Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.
 Use the -prod flag for a production build.

+To test the project with details of the code covergae,

+Run ng test:ci

 ### Tools

 - Angular
+- Typescript

 ### Improvements

+- Add a button to cancel the timer
+- Add an error logging service like Sentry
+- Add dark mode for color accessibility